Introduction to Architecture

 European Sustainable Building, Historical Architecture and Art

 Intense study of historic art and architecture and modern sustainable building practices in Europe.
 Emphasis on integrated design and community planning from an artistic, architectural and sustainable point of view and merging these three characteristics to provide a cultural statement.
 Topics include introduction to monumental building styles and art across the spectrum of European culture.
 Course work includes travel to England, France, Germany, and Italy with guided tours and lectures at buildings and museums.
-3 Credits (3 Lecture) (ART, Cultural Diversity) As needed, Summer.
+3 Credits (3 Lecture) (ART, Cultural Diversity) As needed, Spring.